-Children use and apply mathematics in a variety of ways when solving computing and maths problems for example in simple coding problems.
-Children also use a variety of computer programmes to develop mathematical skills such as Bee\bots (direction and coordinates), Sum Dog (maths skills using the four functions, shape and space) and Primary Games.
-Children from Years 1 -6 use i-Pads and computers as regular part of their mathematics lessons in order to extend and reinforce the maths that is being taught.
+Children use and apply Mathematics in a variety of ways when solving computing and Mathematics problems for example in simple coding problems.
+Children also use a variety of computer programmes to develop mathematical skills such as Bee\bots (direction and coordinates), Sum Dog (Mathematics skills using the four functions, shape and space) and Primary Games.
+Children from Years 1 -6 use i-Pads and computers as regular part of their Mathematics lessons in order to extend and reinforce the Mathematics that is being taught.